 The same thing applies to the county or region in which you live.
 You probably have a list of your favorite parks already, just like you probably know where the top ten Instagram sites are nearby.
 But a photograph can be made anywhere.
 Go for a drive and take a look around to find good places to take pictures near you.
 There's probably a lot you've missed.

 Travel, but Stay Awhile

-Traveling is probably one of the biggest challenges for photographers.
+Travelling is probably one of the biggest challenges for photographers.
 When you first visit a place, you might research the best places to shoot.
 All of the sites above are great resources.
 But once you've been to a place, and the newness wears off, it's not time to move on.
 It's time to dig a little deeper.
 If you move on, you will only have the same shots everyone else has.
 Instead, walk around your new town or go for a drive.
 Explore it like it's your town and scout out little-used locations.
-Find the neighborhood parks and scenic getaways.
+Find the neighbourhood parks and scenic getaways.
 Explore and find the best places to take pictures near you.

-Of course, this brings up a different sort of traveling that is not practiced by many.
+Of course, this brings up a different sort of travelling that is not practised by many.
 When you plan a getaway, do you expect to hit all the sights and see as many towns as possible?
 Are you driving all around the state, stopping for only a few seconds here and there?
 Or do you take your time and find the backroads, mingling with locals while relaxing in a new place?
 Both methods result in fabulous photos, but only one results in original and creative images.

 Buy a Local Guide Book

 Although people might be using guidebooks less these days, it is still one of the best ways to know about photo places near you.
 The guidebook has curated and well-researched information on a place.
-Another advantage of it is that they are organized and contains only the information about the place unlike Instagram, where looking for a place might give you pictures which are of no relevance and which might not be from that place.
+Another advantage of it is that they are organized and contains only the information about the place unlike Instagram, where looking for a place might give you pictures that are of no relevance and which might not be from that place.
 And if you don't want to buy a physical book, then you can buy an ebook and use it on your e-reader.